 The Trial will evaluate a selection of tools contributing to international or national CM processes addressing the Crises Management dimension, especially in the fields of:

 - Representation of information and communication with public

-- Assessment and Evaluation of operational performance
+- and of operational performance

-Therefore technically, solutions are expected to address the following capability needs (also in relation to identified Gaps as presented in section 2.1 – Gaps Analysis):
+Therefore technically, solutions are expected to address the following needs (also in relation to identified Gaps as presented in section 2.1 – Gaps Analysis):